About Gehman Design Remodeling

 Gehman Is A Family-Run Business Through & Through.

 It’s pretty apparent the “Remodeling Gene” runs in the Gehman-family DNA.
 My sons Elijah and Aaron are both skilled tradesmen.
-My daughter Kaela is our CFO, and her husband, Travis, is our Marketing Director.
-My daughter Teesha is married to Nick Martin who has his masters degree in architecture.
+Our Son In-law Travis, is our Marketing Director.
 So you can see that when we say Gehman Design Remodeling is “family-run,” we mean it.

 And even the “non-blood” team members who work at Gehman are family.
 For example, our Master Painter Bruce Stout has been with us over 20 years.